There can be many reasons why a book fails to grab readers.

 While this blog concentrates mostly on the technical aspects and marketing side of self-publishing rather than the actual writing process, the choice of your book genre can have major implications on both your writing and book marketing.

-Writers often start writing a novel without giving their end product much thought, so when finished, it may sometimes be difficult to find a precise category or book genre for the book when it comes time to publish.
+Writers often start writing a novel without giving their end product much thought, so when it is finished, it may sometimes be difficult to find a precise category or book genre for a book when it comes time to publish.